// form styles

 The work you do during fundraising processes has a huge impact on exits and liquidity events.
 When you exit, the order in which your shareholders see their returns becomes important.
 Your investors may have ‘preferred’ shares, for instance, which mean their returns are delivered before the ‘common’ shares of founders and employees.
 Conventionally, investor preferences operate on a ‘last in, first out’ principle, where later-stage investors (who may not expect the same percentage return as the very earliest investors) are paid out first.

 Want to understand more about how funding negotiations impact exits?
 Our blog on term sheet negotiations includes a helpful guide to preferences at exit or liquidation.
-With Ledgy, you can model scenarios to give you insight into the distribution of capital to different stakeholder groups depending on the valuation, liquidation preferences and other covenants.
+With Ledgy, you can use scenario modelling to give you insight into the distribution of capital to different stakeholder groups depending on the valuation, liquidation preferences and other covenants.

 Alternatives to institutional fundraising